magoodsell/Matthew_Goodsell_resume/docs/index.md

 * Communicate with CRM employees to understand the needs of a report and created reports in SSRS
 * Created 4 powerpoint reports to help new team members in the onboarding process
-* Condensed 3 queries to create a mulitple dashboards in PowerBi
+* Condensed 3 queries to create a multiple dashboards in PowerBi

 `September - December 2020 `
 __BYU-Pathway__, Data Analyst